Mon1311/Mon1311/README.md

 ## Let's Work Together!

-If you’re looking for a thoughtful conversation or would like to discuss any topic, feel free to reach out.
-I’m always open to connecting and engaging in meaningful dialogue.  <a href="mailto:moncalvara13@gmail.com">contact me by email</a>.Don’t hesitate to get in touch, I won't bite, I promise.
+If you’re looking for a formal conversation or would like to discuss any topic, feel free to reach out.
+I’m always open to connecting and engaging in meaningful dialogue,  <a href="mailto:moncalvara13@gmail.com">contact me by email</a>.
+Don’t hesitate to get in touch, I won't bite, I promise.

   </td>
   <td width="50%" valign="top">